Eliza Jade Brown, LCSW

 Taking inventory and the review of your current coping skills

 Exploration of how it may be helpful or not helpful

 Identifying, teaching, and practicing of additional coping skills to replace or provide additional options in symptom management

 Monitoring and tracking symptoms with the behavioral changes made

 NeuroAffective Relational Model (NARM) - NARM is a trauma-informed cognitive, somatic, and experiential model that focuses on present internal experiences in the context of external circumstances.
 NARM supports a client in identifying and connecting with their deepest desire for themselves and how their internal process helps or gets in the way of this.
-Internal processes that get in the way usually stem from complex trauma and survival from adversity.
-Clients may notice that although they want connection with others which they intellectually know will allow them to thrive and flourish, they get in their own way by sabotaging these connections with the intention to protect themselves and survive.
+Internal processes that get in the way can stem from formed adaptations that were needed for surviving from adversity and complex trauma.
+An example of this is clients may notice that although they want connection with others which they intellectually know will allow them to thrive and flourish, they get in their own way by sabotaging these connections with the intention to protect themselves and survive.

 Psychoeducation - I provide information that is available in the mental health field that you may have not considered on your own that may be relevant to your current challenges.
 This is helpful to create some distance with your experience in order to observe it and better address it.
 Could be information on attachment styles, personality disorder traits, diagnostic criteria for your diagnosis, effective alternative options to the work we are doing to address relationship issues, self-esteem issues, addiction, depression, and anxiety.